No-Name-Yet-Exist/Conceptual-Topology/releases/markdowns/semantic-circulation.md

 ```
 ![alt text](https://github.com/No-Name-Yet-Exist/Conceptual-Topology/blob/main/releases/resources/meaning-circulates/this-dog-beautiful.png?raw=true)

+Here, This and dog form a composite subject, both pointing toward and being qualified by beautiful.
+The triangle reflects a semantic circuit—a three-point relational topology—where reference (This), substance (dog), and evaluation (beautiful) converge into a stable communicative unit.

-This sentence can be simplified to homeomorphic relation by dropping *dog*.
+This sentence can be reduced to a homeomorphic relation by omitting dog.
-This manipulation is supported by the firm grounding of two-way relation of sematic core.
+This reduction is semantically valid, grounded in the bidirectional relation between the referent (this) and the predicate (beautiful), forming a minimal semantic core.
 ```
 this is beatiful